 We offer pre-arrival preparation opportunities to all incoming students.
-Please watch your weekly New Student Guide emails for information on career preparation workshops, International Student Orientation, and more.
+Please watch your weekly New Student Guide emails for information on career preparation workshops, international student webinars, and more.

-We strongly encourage you to arrive in the United States a minimum of a few days prior to ISO so that you can begin to acclimate to the local time zone, settle in your apartment, and start adjusting to life in Ithaca.
+We strongly encourage you to arrive in the United States a minimum of a few days prior to the program’s start so that you can begin to acclimate to the local time zone, settle in your apartment, and start adjusting to life in Ithaca.

 Some core courses within our Two-Year MBA curriculum are eligible for core exemption.
 Students who successfully exempt a course will not receive course credit, but their schedule will be freed from that requirement.

 The following core exemption exams will be held prior to the official program start:

 NCC 5000 Financial Accounting